cscart/docs/en/user_guide/addons/customer_to_vendor_communication/set_up_communication.rst

      .. note::

-         This setting will only affect those vendors who have :doc:`vendor plans </user_guide/users/vendors/manage_vendor_plans>` with vendor microstores.
+         This setting will only affect those vendors who have a :doc:`vendor plan </user_guide/users/vendors/manage_vendor_plans>` with vendor microstores.

 #.
 Once you configure the add-on, click **Save**.
 After that you should see the *Ask a question* button on the pages that you specified in the settings of the add-on.